 In this post and video tutorial, I’ll share a method for building a task manager with recurring tasks.
 You can also use this to build a calendar with recurring events as well!

-Before we start: If you want a Notion task manager template with recurring tasks built in, check this one out:
+Before we start: If you want a free Notion task manager template with recurring tasks built in, check this one out: